bclins/bclins.github.io/fall26/coms261/notes.md

         countdown(n - 1)
 ```

-3. What happens if you call `countdown` with a negative number as the argument?
+2. What happens if you call `countdown` with a negative number as the argument?
 Why does that happen?

-4. What happens if you call `countdown` with a large value like 1000?
+3. What happens if you call `countdown` with a large value like 1000?

+#### Additional Practice

-5. Write a recursive function to make triangles of different sizes like this:
+1. Write a recursive function to make triangles of different sizes like this:

     ```
     **        ***        ****         *****